tiiedye/Pomodoro-Timer/README.md

 # Pomodoro-Timer
-Pomodoro timer made with tkinter, turtle, and python
+Pomodoro timer made with tkinter and python